PENTLAND GOLD PROJECT

 The Stanley gold prospect is located around two kilometres to the west of the Sarah Howson-Twilight trend.
 It comprises a zone of intense alteration plus epithermal veins and breccias with moderately to highly anomalous gold, hosted by foliated granite and gneiss.

-Table 6.
-Significant drill intersections from the Sarah Howson prospect area
+Table 6: Significant drill intersections from Sarah Howson prospect area

 The Nipple Breccia is an area of intense brecciation with anomalous copper, bismuth and molybdenum, with peripheral gold mineralisation (Deadmans prospect – 10m @ 1.1g/t Au) and anomalous base metals, silver, bismuth and tellurium.
 Previous exploration has centred on the old gold workings and around the Nipple Breccia outcrop but recent mapping has shown more extensive brecciation and has identified the unique geochemical distribution in the area.
 Further detailed sampling is required to refine the anomalous geochemistry and define drill targets.

 Oxley Creek – EPM 15055 (Figure 2) includes the Gypsy Pocket intrusive and volcanic complex which is shedding gold and base metals from the intrusive and its brecciated contact aureole.
 The prospect bares a similar magnetic signature to the Norwood – Mt Remarkable complex but appears to have been more deeply eroded (stronger magnetically, less